Upgrade with Helm

 $ helm delete istiod -n istio-system

-8. Upgrade the Istio base chart, making the new revision the default.
+8. Upgrade the Istio base chart again, this time making the new canary revision the cluster-wide default.

 Stable revision labels